jfrog/jfrog-cli/README.md

 * Please use [gofmt](https://golang.org/cmd/gofmt/) for formatting the code before submitting the pull request.

 # Using JFrog CLI
-JFrog CLI can be used for a variety of functions with Artifactory, Xray and Mission Control, and has a dedicated set of commands for each product.
+JFrog CLI can be used for a variety of functions with JFrog Artifactory, Xray, Distribution and Mission Control, and has a dedicated set of commands for each product.
 To learn how to use JFrog CLI, please visit the [JFrog CLI User Guide](https://www.jfrog.com/confluence/display/CLI/Welcome+to+JFrog+CLI).